After six years, UN climate summit returns to Africa - NewsBreak

 UN weather report: Climate woes bad and getting worse faster

+This is a carousel.
+Use Next and Previous buttons to navigate.
 SHARM EL-SHEIKH, Egypt (AP) — Earth’s warming weather and rising seas are getting worse and doing so faster than before, the World Meteorological Organization warned Sunday in a somber note as world leaders started gathering for international climate negotiations.
-“The latest State of the Global Climate report is...

 Cameroonian President Paul Biya marks 40 years in power